busathlab/mdlab/docs/namd_lab3.md

 $dir/namd2 +p${SLURM_CPUS_ON_NODE} +idlepoll +devices $CUDA_VISIBLE_DEVICES $inputFile > $outputFile
 ```

-**Example 1 GPU per GPU node request** This requests 1/4th of the GPU node.
+**Example 1 GPU per GPU node request**.
+This requests 1/4th of the GPU node.
 If GPU node [utilization is low](https://marylou.byu.edu/utilization/) and you have a *medium-to-high volume* of jobs, this is a good scheme.
 Based on `m8g` architecture.
 ```shell
 #SBATCH --time=24:00:00   # walltime
 #SBATCH --ntasks=6   # number of processor cores (i.e. tasks)